Mohsen7Zare/AI-IoT_ML_Arduino_Temp_Control_/README.md

 - Arduino controls the output (such as an LED or a fan) based on the command

 ### **🧱 Step 1: Arduino code (receiving commands from Python)**
-If we assume the fan output is on pin 7 of the Arduino:
+If we assume the fan output is on pin 7 of the Arduino
-This code is placed in the path : *→ Receiving_Arduino_commands_from_Python → src → main.cpp*.
+This code is placed in the path :
+*→ Receiving_Arduino_commands_from_Python → src → main.cpp*.

 ### **🐍 Step 2: Python code to predict and send commands to Arduino**
 This code is placed in the file:
 *Predicting_and_sending_commands_to_Arduino.py*

 ### **🔌 Project test:**